Practicing Loving Interventions: The Johnson Model Explained

 At the core of the Johnson Model is the principle of love.
 Love is not just an emotion but a guiding force that promotes healing and growth.
 When interventions are approached with love:

 • Empathy: Understanding and empathy replace judgment and criticism.
+By acknowledging the person's struggles, we can approach them with care rather than confrontation.

 • Support: The individual feels supported and cared for, increasing their willingness to accept help.
+This support system becomes a lifeline during the recovery journey.

 • Respect: Each person's dignity is upheld throughout the process.
+Even in difficult conversations, respect for the individual's humanity is never compromised.

 When considering a loving intervention and the Johnson Model, you likely understand the importance of compassion in difficult situations.
 By incorporating surprise into your approach, you can enhance the effectiveness of the intervention and increase the chances of positive outcomes.